corrode/corrode.github.io/content/blog/hardening-rust/index.md

 - queue depth for background jobs
 - thread count and DB connection pool size

-Here are some examples on how to do these in practice:
+Here are some examples of how to do this in practice:

 ### Request body size limits